13-year-old boy found dead in Oregon wildfire with his dog on his lap

 Authorities and relatives believe the 13-year-old tried to drive the car to save himself, his grandma and his dog Duke.

 He managed to get down the road but then the car was found off to the side of the road.
-Officials believe the hot asphalt burnt the tires and the car ended up caught in the inferno.
+Officials believe the hot asphalt burnt the tyres and the car ended up caught in the inferno.

 A GoFundMe page has been set up to help Wyatt's mum Angie recover.
 She suffered critical burns while escaping the fire.